neilspell/Bootstrap/Day 2 - More Bootstrap.md

 ````

 ### Task 6 - Breadcrumbs
-Perhaps you'd prefer to leave a trail of the Users' navigation behind, rather than a page number.
+Perhaps you'd prefer to leave a trail of the users' navigation behind, rather than a page number.

 In that case, we can use **breadcrumbs**.